 - Hydrogen Peroxide: Milk has proven more effective and faster acting than hydrogen peroxide in testing, but hydrogen peroxide has still been shown to damage powdery mildew.

 - Foggers or Bombs: Typically utilized when dealing with pests like mites, they also exist for fungal diseases like powdery mildew.
 These approaches are highly flammable and the grow space will require at least 24 hours of ventilation to ensure the product is completely cleared before it is safe for human entry.
 Foggers can cause damage to plants if triggered too close to them or if used in spaces smaller than recommended.

 - Fungicides: The two most common fungicides used to combat powdery mildew are demethylation inhibitors (DMIs) and quinone outside inhibitors (QoIs).

 - DMIs are a systemic approach.
 They must be inside the plant’s tissue in order to be absorbed by powdery mildew.
 They work by inhibiting biosynthesis in powdery mildew, but will not prevent germination of spores already present.

 - QoLs operate external to both plants and powdery mildew.
 They work by inhibiting respiration and spore germination.

 - DMIs and QoLs are best when used in conjunction with one another.

 Your best defense against powdery mildew is prevention.
 If you have an outbreak, the rush to prevent the spread is a challenging endeavor.
 Look around your grow operation?
 How realistic is it for you to access and clean every surface of spores?
-Contact us today to learn how the E1 Air Filtration unit is easy to use, easy to clean and the most hygienic option out there for capturing airborne contaminants.
+Contact us today to learn how the E1 Air Filtration and E2 Air Filtration with E-Guardian Monitoring units are easy to use, easy to clean and the most hygienic option out there for capturing airborne contaminants.